NOW SOLD to John in DC! This MGBGT will look great living next to the last MGB you purchased from us!

 There’s more to do (as on every classic car that’s 50 years old).
 You might change the door top rubbers that meet the roll down windows- these are dried-out and cracked.
 There’s also quite a bit of tinting on the windows and that should be removable with a blade without too much trouble (unless you live in a particularly bright southern climate and want the tinting to stay).

 If you want a good GT from this era, here’s your chance!
-We just put in a premium new battery (single 12 volt, battery boxes are good)… give a call to discuss making this car yours!
+Give us a call to discuss making this car yours!